Positive temperature-dependent thermal conductivity induced by wavelike phonons in complex Ag-based argyrodites: RESULTS AND DISCUSSION

-Our calculated temperature-dependent $\kappa_{\rm L}$ of $\rm Ag_{8}SnS_{6}$ and $\rm Ag_{8}GeS_{6}$ using $\tau_{\rm PT, 3+4}$ within the two-channel Wigner thermal transport model shows a glass-like behavior, which is consistent with our experiments and previous report \cite{petrov1975characteristics}, but the exact values of $\kappa_{\rm L}$ are overestimated in these calculations.
-To better understand the difference between our calculations and the laser flash measurements, we further compute the temperature-dependent $\kappa_{\rm L}$ of $\rm Ag_{8}SnS_{6}$ and $\rm Ag_{8}GeS_{6}$ using HNEMD simulations, as displayed in Figure 4 (a-b).
-Furthermore, we calculate the differential and cumulative $\kappa_{\rm L}$ along the $y$ direction as a function of the phonon frequency of $\rm Ag_{8}SnS_{6}$ and $\rm Ag_{8}GeS_{6}$ from the HNEMD simulations with NEP at 300 K, as shown in Figure 4 (c-d).
+Our calculated temperature-dependent $\kappa_{\rm L}$ of $\rm Ag_{8}SnS_{6}$ and $\rm Ag_{8}GeS_{6}$ using $\tau_{\rm PT, 3+4}$ within the two-channel Wigner thermal transport model shows a glass-like behavior, which is consistent with our experiments and previous report \cite{petrov1975characteristics}.
+To better understand the glass-like thermal transport, we further compute the temperature-dependent $\kappa_{\rm L}$ of $\rm Ag_{8}SnS_{6}$ and $\rm Ag_{8}GeS_{6}$ using HNEMD simulations, as displayed in Figure 4 (a-b).
+Furthermore, we calculate the differential and cumulative $\kappa_{\rm L}$ along the $y$ direction as a function of the phonon frequency of $\rm Ag_{8}SnS_{6}$ and $\rm Ag_{8}GeS_{6}$ from the HNEMD simulations with NEP at 300 K, as shown in Figure S10 (a-b).
 It is obvious that the optical phonons play an important role in the heat transport, which is consistent with our calculations based on the UT framework.
 Although phonons within the frequencies below 4 THz make a predominant contribution to the heat transport, it is noteworthy that high-frequency phonons (5-11 THz), despite their relatively small group velocities, still play a significant role, indicating that the non-particlelike phonon tunnelling dominates the thermal transport of the high-frequency phonons in $\rm Ag_{8}SnS_{6}$ and $\rm Ag_{8}GeS_{6}$.
-The HNEMD results exhibit better agreement with the experimental data over the temperature range of 200 to 400 K. Because HNEMD simulations naturally include full-order lattice anharmonicity, the difference between our UT calculations and the experimental results in $\kappa_{\rm L}$ can be related to the inaccuracy of the perturbation solution in $\rm Ag_{8}SnS_{6}$ and $\rm Ag_{8}GeS_{6}$ induced by the large atomic displacement of Ag atoms.
+The HNEMD results exhibit a good agreement with the experimental data over the temperature range of 200 to 400 K.